Gab-off/Project-Landing-page/README.md

 # Project-Landing-page
-Landing page for odin project
+Landing page for odin project.

-Last challenge for foundations of Odin projects.
+Last challenge for HTML foundations of Odin projects.